webix-hub/docs/data/tutorials/basic_app_2.md

 $$("component_id").clear();
 ~~~

-To attach functions to buttons, you need to specify the event that will trigger their execution anmd the functions (function names).
+To attach functions to buttons, you need to specify the event that will trigger their execution and the functions (function names).
 Here, dedicated functions are called by button **click**.

 ~~~js
 { view:"button", value:"Add", width:70, click:"add_row"},